Fragrant rose coconut bath melts that nourish your skin.

 The star of this recipe is coconut oil, which can become solid if it’s below 25C in your home.
 To quickly turn it back into a liquid, simply put your jar of coconut oil in a water bath with hot water.
 You do not need to boil the water, it just needs to be hot.
 Let it sit there for a few minutes and you will soon be left with liquid coconut oil.

-Once your coconut oil is liquified, take a clean and dry ice cube tray and fill the bottom with dried crushed roses.
-Fill them up with coconut oil and sprinkle the tops with more crushed roses.
+Once your coconut oil is liquified, take a clean and dry ice cube tray and fill the bottom with dried rose petals.
+Fill them up with coconut oil and sprinkle the tops with more dried rose petals.
 Let them set in your freezer for 30 minutes.
 And voila, you have rose coconut bath melts ready to be used for your next bath!